AndrewJackson2020/resume/resume/resume_yangfei.typ

   description: "First year was contracted via LaSalle Network", )
 #resume-item[
 - Operation lead of 5 cross-functional team members for the U.S. and Canada Happy Meal toy and packaging categories to ensure the accountability of all tasks and deliverables via weekly touch points
-  - Lead process improvement projects towards digital automation within all modes of the supply chain including restaurants, DC, HUB, suppliers, and client partners to alleviate operational pain points by 20%
+- Drove digital automation initiatives across the supply chain including restaurants, DC, HUB, suppliers, and client partners to alleviate operational pain points by 20%
-  - Managed demand forecast for volatile items by critically reviewing historical trends and demand drivers
+- Managed demand forecast for volatile items by critically analyzing historical trends and demand drivers
-  - Solutioned for limited stock and complex promotional turns criteria by logic testing the maximum utility of a specialized enterprise planning software
+- Solutioned for limited stock and complex promotional turns by utilizing specialized planning software to optimize outcomes ]
-]